microsoft/advNLG/README.md

 # Microsoft-AdvNLG

-This repo contains a series of Microsoft's works on adversarial natural language generation.
+This repo contains a series of works on natural language generation.

 ## News